4GeeksAcademy/machine-learning-content/06-12d-ml_algos/natural-language-processing.md

 - **Step 6:** Encoding the target

-Label encode the target variable — This is done to transform Categorical data of string type in the data set into numerical values which the model can understand.
+Label encode the target variable to transform its string type, if so, into numerical values which the model can understand.

 - **Step 7:** Bag of words (vectorization)